Maternal Mortality

 Minnesota maternal mortality review project

 Per Minnesota Statute 145.901, “the commissioner of health may conduct maternal death studies to assist the planning, implementation, and evaluation of medical, health, and welfare service systems and to reduce the numbers of preventable maternal deaths in Minnesota.”
-To that end, a Minnesota maternal mortality review project was reinstituted in 2012 to review maternal deaths and examine the circumstances surrounding maternal deaths, identify risk factors for maternal mortality and make recommendations and interventions for reducing or eliminating future deaths in women of reproductive age.
+To that end, the Minnesota maternal mortality review project was reinstituted in 2012 to review maternal deaths and examine the circumstances surrounding maternal deaths, identify risk factors for maternal mortality and make recommendations and interventions for reducing or eliminating future deaths in women of reproductive age.

 The Minnesota maternal mortality review process